Chief: Union head’s comments after shooting ‘over the top’

-Houston's police chief is distancing his agency from comments made by the head of the police union that seemed to imply this week's shooting that injured five officers was due partly to anti-police rhetoric.
+Houston's police chief on Thursday distanced his agency from comments made by the head of the police officers' union that seemed to imply this week's shooting that injured five officers during a drug raid was due in part to anti-police rhetoric.

 The officers were serving a search warrant at a drug house Monday when a gun battle ensued and two suspects were killed.
 Three of the officers remain hospitalized Thursday.

-After Monday's shooting, Joe Gamaldi, the president of the Houston Police Officers' Union, criticized people for "spreading the rhetoric that police officers are the enemy."
+At a news conference held shortly after Monday's shooting, Joe Gamaldi, president of the Houston Police Officers' Union, criticized people whom he said were "spreading the rhetoric that police officers are the enemy."

-On Fox News, Gamaldi said some community activists have "put targets on our backs."
+"We're going to be keeping track of all of you all and we're going to make sure we hold you accountable every time you stir the pot on our police officers," Gamaldi said.

 Digital Access for only $0.99